vijaycherkuru/Goods-Transportation-Project/README.md

-# 🚚 Goods Transportation Project (DispatchTrack)
+#  Goods Transportation Project (DispatchTrack)

 A full-stack goods transportation and dispatch tracking system built with **Angular** (frontend) and **Java Spring Boot** (backend).
-This project enables users to create delivery rides, request goods transportation, and manage logistics efficiently.
+This project enables users to create delivery rides, request goods transportation,Track the bookings with realtime notifications and manages logistics efficiently.

 ## 📌 Features